Pennsylvania Passes Law to Help Advance a Circular Economy for Plastics

 On November 25, Pennsylvania Governor Tom Wolf signed a law that represents an important step in advancing a more circular economy for plastics.
 The Pennsylvania Act 127 of 2020 modernizes the state’s regulations and creates a policy environment more supportive of advanced recycling processes that convert post-use plastics into their original building blocks to produce new plastics, waxes and other products.

-Pennsylvania became the ninth state since 2017 to join this effort by passing its forward-looking legislation.
-It joined Florida, Wisconsin, Georgia, Iowa, Tennessee, Texas, Illinois and Ohio in recognizing that post-use plastics are not waste but valuable raw materials for new manufacturing.
+Pennsylvania became the ninth state since 2017 to join this effort by passing its forward-looking legislation, and five more states have since passed similar laws.
+Arkansas, Florida, Wisconsin, Georgia, Iowa, Tennessee, Texas, Illinois, Ohio, Virginia, Oklahoma, and Arizona have also recognized that post-use plastics are not waste but valuable raw materials for new manufacturing.
 Not only does this bipartisan policy recognize that innovative advanced recycling technologies will help us achieve a more circular economy for plastics, it could also help states and communities meet their recycling or zero waste goals.

 The law will help Pennsylvania attract new recycling businesses and support job creation, while keeping more plastic out of landfills and, instead, turn it into valuable new materials and products.
 Advanced recycling is expanding rapidly.
 As of November 2020, the private sector has announced $4.3 billion in advanced recycling investments in the United States.
 Collectively, these projects have the potential to divert more than 2.8 million metric tons (approximately 6.1 billion pounds) of waste from landfills each year.